Scenic Highway 12 in Southern Utah

 Starting Highway 12 from the west entrance at Highway 89, here are the MUST-SEE sights on the way to Torrey!

-Big Rig RV Route Decision: To travel between Bryce and Torrey, do you drive Highway 12, showcasing our beautiful Earth, or go around on a more leisurely route?
-Are you prone to "white knuckle" driving on roads with shoulder drop-offs and curvy roads, challenged with climbing long elevations, or not comfortable using the engine brakes on long descends?
-Read below to help answer the questions.
-Then, if yes, from Bryce, travel Highway 89 north, Highway 62 east, and Highway 24 south into Torrey.
+Big Rig RV Route Decision: To travel between Bryce and Torrey in a big rig, do you drive Highway 12, showcasing our beautiful Earth, or go around on a more leisurely route?
+If you are prone to "white knuckle" driving on roads with shoulder drop-offs and curvy roads, challenged with climbing long elevations, or not comfortable using the engine brakes on long descents, then, from Bryce, travel Highway 89 north, Highway 62 east, and Highway 24 south into Torrey.
 It’s about the same mileage.

 Mile Marker 7: Bryce Canyon City and the entrance to Bryce Canyon National Park